DoctorMcKay/node-steam-totp/README.md

 **v1.1.0 or later is required to use this function**

 Returns a string containing your base64 confirmation key for use with the mobile confirmations web page.

+*Alias: generateConfirmationKey(identitySecret, time, tag)*

+## getTimeOffset(callback)
+- `callback` - Called when the request completes
+    - `offset` - The time offset in seconds
+    - `latency` - The time in milliseconds between when we sent the request and when we received a response

+**v1.2.0 or later is required to use this function**

+Queries the Steam servers for their time, then subtracts our local time from it to get our offset.

+The offset is how many seconds we are **behind** Steam.
+Therefore, **add** this number to our local time to get Steam time.

+You can pass this value to `time()` or to `getAuthCode()` as-is with no math involved.